saleor/saleor-sdk/README.md

        **/
     } else if (data) {
       /**
-       * User signed in succesfully.
+       * User signed in successfully.
        **/
     }
   };